Primary Care in Rochester and Kasson

 Building a tasty and filling salad:

-• Add a variety of seasonal fruits and vegetables: sweet corn, roasted zucchini, or berries.
+• Add a variety of seasonal fruits and vegetables, including sweet corn, roasted zucchini or berries.

-• Make it filling: adding an extra grain like quinoa, rice or farro; a protein source like grilled chicken, tofu, or shrimp; a variety of nuts or seeds like pistachios, pumpkin seeds, or almonds will help make the salad more satisfying.
+• Make it filling.
+Adding an extra grain like quinoa, rice or farro; a protein source like grilled chicken, tofu, or shrimp; or a variety of nuts or seeds like pistachios, pumpkin seeds or almonds will help make the salad more satisfying.

 Incorporating multiple ingredients from different food groups builds a nourishing and satisfying meal without compromising flavor.
-Other recipe ideas can be found on the Mayo Clinic Healthy Recipes website.
-Use them for inspiration or build your own!
+Get other recipe ideas from the Mayo Clinic Healthy Recipes website.
+Use them for inspiration or build your own.

-Natalie Niebler received a Bachelor of Science in nutrition and dietetics from the University of Wisconsin-Madison.
-She is currently completing her master’s in clinical nutrition at UW Madison in addition to a dietetic internship at Mayo Clinic in Rochester, MN
+Natalie Niebler received a bachelor's degree in nutrition and dietetics from the University of Wisconsin–Madison.
+She is currently completing her master’s degree in clinical nutrition at UW–Madison in addition to a dietetic internship at Mayo Clinic in Rochester, Minnesota.